After I modify or ammend a sketch used to generate a solid, how do I execute a global update or refresh so that the model reflects the changes?

 MacOSX 10.9 (iMac 2013)

-Please support my ideas and comments to improve Fusion360. click here to see them.
+Please support my ideas and comments to improve Fusion360. (link removed as it doesn't work anymore, see my ideas in the idea section)